01The Facebook Ad for Real Estate - Planning Your Ad

 Let's take the next step and go to Facebook and do a sample ad to see how it works.

 02The Facebook Real Estate Ad - Headline, Text and Image

 The first step in setting up your Facebook real estate ad is to specify your ad headline or title text, the ad body text, and upload an image.
-In this tutorial image you see that it's an easy process, and the image is uploaded from the user's hard drive.
+In this tutorial image, you see that it's an easy process, and the image is uploaded from the user's hard drive.
 As discussed in the previous step, this image is important.
 Though the ad on my page in that last step showed the picture of a person, that's not what I think should be done in a good real estate ad.
 A skyline or other prominent and highly recognized place would be a better choice.
 We're selling real estate, a place, so grabbing the attention of the Facebook user with a strong image of something in the area is the goal.

 The URL You Take Them To

 Of course, we're going to take them somewhere when they click on the ad.
 It would probably be your website or blog, but there's also a link there to take them to your Facebook Fan Page if you have one.
 If you're building different ads for sellers and buyers, you might want to create web pages for each, with bullets and titles that address the hot buttons of each.
-This is usually a better approach than taking everyone to your home page, but your choice.
+This is usually a better approach than taking everyone to your home page, but that's your choice.

 The Real Estate Facebook Ad Headline

 You only get 25 characters for the title, so spend some time on coming up with one that will get their attention and make them want to read the rest of the ad.
 Have two or three versions of each ad, so you can rotate and test them by editing your ad later.
 Remember we're guiding the Facebook user through a process, and we only have a few seconds in which to do it.
 An eye-catching area photo brings them to the right side of the screen, the ad headline gets their interest, and the ad text makes them want to click to see more.